cogdog/tru-collector/README.md

 The TRU Collector is a child theme based on [the free and elegant Fukasawa theme by Anders Noren](https://wordpress.org/themes/fukasawa).
 Install this theme first from within the Wordpress Dashboard under **Appearance** -- **Themes** searching on `Fukasawa`.

-You can download a ZIP file of this theme via the green **Code*" button above (the Download Zip option) or directly `tru-collector-master.zip`.
+You can download a ZIP file of this theme via the green **Code*" button above (use the Download Zip option).

 The zip can be uploaded directly to your site via **Themes** in the Wordpress dashboard, then **Add Theme** and finally **Upload Theme**.
 If you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.